MicrosoftDocs/win32/desktop-src/WinSock/disconnecting-the-client.md

 ---
-Description: 'Once the client is completed sending and receiving data, the client disconnects from the server and shutdowns the socket.' ms.assetid: '33165e5b-e304-42b1-9542-45d8fe8a5218'
+Description: Once the client is completed sending and receiving data, the client disconnects from the server and shutdowns the socket. ms.assetid: 33165e5b-e304-42b1-9542-45d8fe8a5218
-title: Disconnecting the Client
+title: Disconnecting the Client ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Disconnecting the Client